joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6670231/2025/09/28/lue-jays-yankees-clinch-al-east/

 **With Terry Francona at the helm, Reds return to postseason for first time since 2020**\
-`It took a little bit of help but the Reds are back in the playoffs, and so is manager Terry Francona. `\
+`It took a little bit of help, but the Reds are back in the playoffs, and so is manager Francona. `\
 https://nytimes.com/athletic/6671326/2025/09/28/cincinnati-reds-playoff-berth-clinched-nl-wild-card-series/

 **Rosenthal: No longer paper tigers, the AL East champion Blue Jays finally put it all together**\